zavareh1/Discrete-Time-Signal-Processing/README.md

 2- LPF_BPF Filter Design by Parks-McClellan and Kaiser window methods Designing lowpass and bandpass filters with specified requirements and comparing the Parks-McClellan and Kaiser window methods.

+3- IIR Filter Design
+This repository contains the solutions and analysis focusing on the design and evaluation of FIR and IIR filters using MATLAB.
+The assignment explores the trade-offs and performance metrics of various filter design methods, including Butterworth, Chebyshev I & II, Elliptic, Equiripple, and Kaiser window methods.